Grand coalition (Germany): Merz cabinet (2025–present)

 The Merz cabinet was signed in April 2025 thus marking a fifth time a coalition has happened between the CDU/CSU and the SPD despite the SPD becoming the third largest party in the Bundestag after the federal election held in February where the far-right Alternative for Germany (AfD) became the second largest party.
 Because the SPD had fallen to third place, some sources defined the coalition as a red–black coalition rather than the traditional grand coalition.

+The Merz cabinet was formed in May 2025.
+Following the signing of the coalition agreement in April, Friedrich Merz was elected Chancellor on 6 May 2025.
+Notably, Merz failed to secure an absolute majority in the first ballot due to dissenting votes from within the coalition—a historic first for a West German or reunified German Chancellor.
+He was subsequently elected on the second ballot with 325 votes.

 State level

 Historically grand coalitions have been quite frequent at the state level.
 Currently, only two of the sixteen states have never been governed by a grand coalition: Hamburg and North Rhine-Westphalia.

-As of December 2024, three states are currently governed by a grand coalition:
+As of May 2026, five states are currently governed by a grand coalition: